 Complete list of e-book formats that your device supports.

-Is there a special directory on the device in which all e-book files should be placed?
-Also does the device detect files placed in sub-directories?
+Is there a special folder on the device in which all e-book files should be placed?
+Also does the device detect files placed in sub-folders?

 We also need information about your device that calibre will collect automatically.
 First, if your device supports SD cards, insert them.
 Then connect your device to the computer.
 In calibre go to Preferences → Miscellaneous and click the “Debug device detection” button.
 This will create some debug output.
 Copy it to a file and repeat the process, this time with your device disconnected from your computer.

 Send both the above outputs to us with the other information and we will write a device driver for your device.

 Once you send us the output for a particular operating system, support for the device in that operating system will appear in the next release of calibre.
 To send us the output, open a bug report and attach the output to it.
 See calibre bugs.

 Volg deze stappen om het probleem te vinden:

 Zorg ervoor dat u slechts één apparaat tegelijk met uw computer heeft verbonden.
 U kunt niet tegelijkertijd met een ander door Calibre ondersteund apparaat, zoals een iPhone/iPad, enz. verbonden zijn.

 If you are connecting an Apple iDevice (iPad, iPod Touch, iPhone), Apple no longer allows third party software to connect to their devices using a USB cable.
 Instead use a wireless connection, via the calibre Content server.

 If you are connecting a Kindle Fire or other Android device, read the note under Een USB kabel gebruiken.